This post is recently updated on 16 January 2019.

-For a relatively uniform product, per-item and zone-based approach are the best bet.
-In per item approach, the number of items included decides the price whereas in zone-based approach the shipping price varies with the customer’s location.
+For a relatively uniform product, per-item and zone-based approaches are the best bet.
+In per item approach, the number of items included decides the price whereas, in a zone-based approach, the shipping costs vary with a customer’s location.

-These two approaches work well and don’t rely on the product size or weight.
-Here is where you can build easy to understand promotions.
-For instance, like $15 shipping per order, $10 shipping per item or even free shipping over $50 and so on.
+Each of these two approaches works well when it comes to developing a clear understanding of the impact of product size or weight.
+Here is where you can build easy to understand promotions that not only lure the customers but keep you from incurring additional shipping costs.
+For instance, you can think of something like $15 shipping per order, $10 shipping per item or even free shipping over $50 and so on.

-If you have products with varying sizes and weights, receiving rates directly from a carrier is a great way to make sure you’re offering the best possible rates to your customers.
-In this case, it is crucial to ensure that have accurate weights and dimensions so that you will get back the rate as accurately as possible.
+If you have products of varying sizes and weights, receiving rates directly from a shipping carrier is a great way to make sure you’re offering the best possible shipping rates to your customers.
+In this case, it is crucial to ensure that you have almost accurate dimensions and weights of the products to be shipped so that you can get back the rate as accurately as possible.

-For this, categorize your products into groups and focus on receiving product weights and dimensions for the smallest or lightest 20% and heaviest or largest 20%.
+For this, categorize your products into groups and focus on receiving product weights and dimensions for the smallest and lightest 20% or heaviest and largest 20%.
 In this way, you can see the biggest effect on your shipping rates and get the best return on investment.

 - Shipping destinations

-Another consideration that is as crucial as product dimensions and weight is the Shipping destinations.
+Another consideration that is as crucial as product dimensions and weight is the shipping destinations.
 For situations such as domestic shipping, you can think of a flat-rate or free shipping option.
-Flat Rate Shipping is a free shipping scheme that enables you to determine a standard rate per item, per shipping class or order.
-You can step a bit up by deciding the rates based on zones.
-For instance, for convenient destinations, a cheaper rate can be applied while the rate can be increased for the rest.
+Flat rate shipping is a popular free shipping method that enables you to determine a standard rate per product, per shipping order or class.
+You can step a bit up by deciding the rates based on shipping zones.
+For instance, for convenient destinations, a cheaper rate can be applied while the rate can be increased for distant destinations.

 - Managing your shipping options

-A great shipping option can not only delight customers but also keep costs in check.
-Try to see beyond the big-name carriers to witness a world of opportunity.
-It is often seen that the find local delivery and courier companies in major cities deliver more quickly than the big carriers.
+A great shipping option can not only delight customers but also keeps your overhead costs in check.
+Try to see beyond the big-name carriers to witness a world of opportunity, in a cost-efficient manner.
+It is often seen that joining hands with local delivery and courier companies in major cities makes the shipping process fast and more hassle-free than the big carriers.

 Stages of shipping growth

 The average online business usually goes through several stages of shipping and logistics growth.
-Here are the stages of shipping growth you must be known about.
+Here are the stages of shipping growth you should have a clear understanding of.